 We encourage speakers to take an interactive approach to presentations – inviting questions from participants as well as challenging the audience to reflect on information presented and discuss implications and challenges based on their local context.

-In partnership with the Royal College of General Practitioners (RCGP).
+This module is hosted by the Royal College of General Practitioners (RCGP).

 We’re now on twitter.